wjackson/qzmq/README.md

 The k object holding the message is serialized and placed on the wire.

-qzmq currently only supports the first format: a string containing a q expression.
-When a callback is in place the string can contain anything.
-Unlike q IPC, qzmq serializes messages as a simple byte strings.
+Qzmq currently only supports strings.
+Unlike q IPC, qzmq serializes/deserializes messages as simple byte strings.
 This has the advantage that it's easy to connect to other non-q components.
 For instance, a SUB socket can be trivially hooked up to a remote PUB socket publishing JSON messages.
 The publisher doesn't have to know that it's talking to q and it